-You should do the following checks and adjustments before you drive your vehicle.
+You should do the following checks and adjustments every day before you drive your vehicle.

-- 1. Make sure all windows, mirrors, and outside lights are clean and unobstructed.
+- Make sure all windows, mirrors, and outside lights are clean and unobstructed.
 Remove frost, snow, or ice. - 2.
 Check that the hood is fully closed. - 3.
 Check that the hatch is fully closed. - 4.
 Visually check the tires.
-If a tire looks low, use a gauge to check its pressure. - 5.
-Check that any items you may be carrying are stored properly or fastened down securely.
+If a tire looks low, use a gauge to check its pressure. - Check that any items you may be carrying are stored properly or fastened down securely.

 - 6. Check the seat adjustment (see page 71). - 7.
 Check the adjustment of the inside and outside mirrors (see page 79). - 8.
-Check the steering wheel adjustment (see page 63). - 9.
-Make sure the doors and the hatch are securely closed and locked. - 10.Fasten your seat belt.
-Check that your passengers have fastened their seat belts (see page 16).
+Check the steering wheel adjustment (see page 63). - Make sure the doors and the hatch are securely closed and locked. - 10.
+Fasten your seat belt.
+Check that your passengers have fastened their seat belts (see page 15).

-When you start the engine, check the gauges and indicator lights in the instrument panel (see page 51).
+11. When you start the engine, check the gauges and indicators in the instrument panel (see page 51).

 - 1. Apply the parking brake. - 2.
 In cold weather, turn off all electrical accessories to reduce the drain on the battery. - 3.
+Manual Transmission:Push the clutch pedal down all the way.

+Automatic Transmission: Make sure the shift lever is in Park.
+Press on the brake pedal.

-Push the clutch pedal down all the way. - 4.
-Without touching the accelerator pedal, turn the ignition key to the START (III) position.
-Do not hold the key in START for more than 15 seconds at a time.
-If the engine does not start right away, pause for at least 10 seconds before trying again. - 5.
-If the engine does not start within 15 seconds, or starts but stalls right away, repeat step 4 with the accelerator pedal pressed halfway down.
-If the engine starts, release pressure on the accelerator pedal so the engine does not race.
+4. Without touching the accelerator pedal, turn the ignition key to the START (III) position.
+Do not hold the key in the START (III) position for more than 15 seconds at a time.
+If the engine does not start right away, pause for at least 10 seconds before trying again.